 - In a small bowl, combine flour, sugar, salt, cinnamon & nutmeg.

-- Peel, core and slice apples.
-Place in separate bowl.
+- Peel, core, and slice apples.
+Place in a separate bowl.

 - Pour flour mixture on top of apples and gently stir to fully incorporate.
 Let sit for 2-3 minutes.